-Booting from the DVD or USB first loads up and presents a pre-installer menu.
-The pre-installer menu offers a default option of booting from the hard drive, and has a countdown to deploying that.
-The countdown should be interrupted by selecting the option of "Install Bright Cluster Manager" instead, which starts the installer, which will then bring up the welcome screen.
+The ISO Boot menu offers a default option of booting from the hard drive, with a countdown to starting the hard drive boot.
+To install Bright Cluster Manager cluster manager, the countdown should be interrupted by selecting the option of "Install Bright Cluster Manager (Graphical)" instead.